chernaruski/arma-buildings-tutorial/arma-how-to-make-buildings.md

 ![Name](/assets/img/refs_2.png "tooltip text")

 ## Video
 You won't believe it, but there are people who upload video reviews of elevators, house entrances, or buildings.
-This also can help us create a model.
+This also can help us create a nice looking model.

 # Size and Playability
 You must remember, you are creating a game model and not real life.
 Therefore, sometimes you will have to make a wise decision about the real dimensions and the one you will need in the game.